crowdsecurity/crowdsec/docs/getting_started/glossary.md

   type: syslog
 ```

-The `labels` part is here to tag the incoming logs with a type. `labels.prog_name` and `labels.type` are used by the parsers to know which logs to process.
+The `labels` part is here to tag the incoming logs with a type. `labels.type` are used by the parsers to know which logs to process.

 ### **Parser**